TuringLang/IRTracker.jl/background.md

 Analyses the `broadcast` operation in forward and reverse mode.
 Relevant because it uses Julia notions, and introduces mixed mode, which appears in all newer Julia AD packages.

+- A. Griewank and A. Walther, Evaluating derivatives: principles and techniques of algorithmic differentiation, 2nd ed.
+Philadelphia, PA: Society for Industrial and Applied Mathematics, 2008.

+Extremely in-depth book about automatic differentiation; deals with all the details of math and implementation.

 ## Zygote